Inspection

 casting

-A manufacturing process that involves pouring a heated liquid material into a hollow mold until the material cools into a solidified shape.
+A manufacturing process that involves pouring a heated liquid material into a hollow mold and allowing it to cool into a solidified shape.
 Casting creates a part surface with no clear lay.

 comparison measurements